josephpal/esp32-LoraWAN/README.md

 <a name="usage"></a>
 ## Usage

 *TODO*: Example call of our created class, description what is necessary and which parameters are passed.
-Explanation of the thrad communication.
+Explanation of the thread communication.

 <a name="references"></a>
 ## References